Rynaro/Rynaro.github.io/_posts/2020-01-13-first-voyage-of-rubist-into-clojure.markdown

 _(Note: When you call `parse-string`, to convert the json into map, all keys cames as string too.
 If you want to get symbol-like a in clojure.
 You need to fill a argument/parameter with `true`.
 I really don't like it.
 Does not sound idiomatic.)_

 But when you get a 404 from service, `clj-http` raises a exception.
 The odds is always with us, we can perfectly handle this problem with `slingshot`, creating a custom catch for 404 code.
 I really like to throw exceptions, it's more than a error for me.
 We can express unexpected behaviors, and handle with a situation without a cascade of conditionals (Let the destiny defines what you do).
-And I chose to throw an custom exception for user, but more idiomatic. (`:type ::nothing-returned`)
+And I choose to throw an custom exception for user, but more idiomatic. (`:type ::nothing-returned`)

 Alongside this code flow, I built the tests, for sure.
 And I really like the `clojure.test`, it's simple and get the job done.
 One of the points what I really like, is the use of `with-redefs`.
 I could do mock all `clj-http` client requests, and set responses without problem, and everything is core builted in language.
 And I write tests to cover all critical points of the simple "clojar".